 4. Street Cleaning

-You can check the days that your road is swept at The Accord website.
+You can check the days that your road is swept by contacting Veolia.
+Details of the village-based approach adopted by Veolia are

 5. Dealing with Problems